 Like many new apple varieties Cosmic Crisp is trademarked and only licensed growers can plant trees.
-Interestingly, Cosmic Crisp is currently only available to growers in the state of Washington - and although millions of trees have been planted in a very short time in Washington, the idea is to keep Cosmic Crisp as a premium variety for the time being.
+Interestingly, when it was first released, Cosmic Crisp was only available to growers in the state of Washington - and although millions of trees have been planted in a very short time in Washington, the idea was to keep Cosmic Crisp as a premium variety.

 Like most apple varieties Cosmic Crisp is not self-fertile.
 WSU recommend late-flowering crab-apple pollinators, and fruit set on Cosmic Crisp is lower than most varieties so thinning of the fruitlets is not usually needed.